Sectorial descent for wrapped Fukaya categories: Lagrangian linking disks and surgery at infinity

 Unlike the case of the graph as just mentioned, usually this front has singularities, as in Figure \ref{figurelegendrianunknot}.
 The part of the front which is locally the graph of a smooth function lifts uniquely to a smooth Legendrian.
-The fronts we draw in this paper all have the property that taking the closure of the lift of the smooth locally graphical part recovers the original Legendrian.
+The fronts we draw in this paper all have the property that taking the closure of the lift of the smooth locally graphical part recovers the original Legendrian (in fact, the only singularities which appear are cusps).